jenkinsci/additional-metrics-plugin/README.md

 ### Provided Metrics
 - Minimum, Maximum, Average, and Standard Deviation build times for all, or only successful builds.
 - Minimum, Maximum, and Average checkout times for Pipeline builds.
-- Success and Failure rates.
+- Success, Failure, and Unstable rates.
 - Success and Failure time rates (ie Uptime and Downtime).

 ![](images/screenshot.png)